Difference Between Civil and Criminal Cases in Pakistan (2025 Guide)

 Which law governs civil cases in Pakistan?

-Which law governs criminal cases?
+Which laws govern criminal cases?

 How can GNS Law Associates help me?